 Looper pedals are incredibly useful in live, studio and practice environments.
 They can help us learn theory and chord/scale relationships, build larger-than-life walls of sound, free up our hands to do other things, provide a repeating section to modulate with other effects, and much more.

-Having a looper pedal can really open up our creative world and get us hearing things we otherwise wouldn’t be capable of doing on a single instrument.
+Having a looper pedal can really open up our creative world and get us to hear things we otherwise wouldn't be able to do on a single instrument.

-In this article, we’ll discuss the top 11 best looper pedals in world, ranging from simple one-button machines to in-depth looping stations.
+In this article, we'll discuss the top 7 best looper pedals in the world, ranging from simple one-button machines to in-depth looping stations.

 - TC Electronic Ditto

 - Electro-Harmonix 720 Stereo Looper

 Let's discuss each pedal on this list and the reasons why they are the best.

 Related My New Microphone articles:

 • The Ultimate Effects Pedal/Stompbox Buyer’s Guide

 • Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use